 - Steve Williamson, Dir.
 Product Development, eRep, Inc.

 - Monday, February 15, 2021

 Tags: #interview #HR #HRCommunity

 eRep would like to introduce our readers to Steve Browne, SHRM-SCP.
 He is an HR professional with over 30 years of experience in the trade across a variety of industries.
-Steve's current role is Vice President of Human Resources for LaRosa's, Inc., a pizzeria chain in the Midwest.
+Steve's current role is Chief People Officer for LaRosa's, Inc., a pizzeria chain in the Midwest.

 We are choosing to profile Steve because he represents the epitome of what it means to build a sense of community and connection with others.
 He has a wonderful reputation on social media for his tremendous ability to draw people enthusiastically into the conversation, and once you've joined in, you instantly feel like you're part of the family.

 HR, at its core, is about people. - Steve Browne

 eRep: You've been in the Human Resources profession for over 30 years now, so clearly you've found something that really speaks to your core personality.
 What was it that drew you to the profession in the beginning?

 Steve: I truly am a "people person."
 Most folks state they have this attribute, but I don't see it being the case.
 I needed to be in a role/profession where I am surrounded by people.
 Ever since I was young, I've been involved in groups, teams, activities and jobs where I was immersed with people.
 HR, at its core, is about people.
 I felt that it would provide me an avenue to impact others and help organizations from a people perspective.